esentio/Yamo/README.md

 }
 ````

-Or anonymous types when you need complex result:
+Anonymous type can be used when you need a complex result.
+Notice that you can include the whole POCO entity to a property:

 ````c#
 using (var db = CreateContext())